 - What Is Mexican Slang and Why You Need It

-- How to Learn Mexican Slang
+- Tips to Learn Mexican Colloquial Vocabulary

-When it comes to language and communication, slang refers to a set of very informal words and expressions used by a group of people.
+When it comes to language and communication, slang refers to a set of informal words and expressions used by a group of people.
 In other words, we Mexican speakers have a long list of terms and phrases that exist or whose meaning is only applicable within our culture.

 Get a Step-by-Step Map to Learning Spanish